uconn-maglab/EARSHOT/README.md

 1. Simulation execution

-    * Deeplistener execution is done at the terminal (command console for Windows).
+    * EARS execution is done at the terminal (command console for Windows).

     * You can change the parameters as needed.
 The following shows the meaning of each parameter: